 Dave Grotto’s 101 Foods That Could Save Your Life is filled with fabulous recipes for all kinds of entrees, side dishes, beverages, and desserts.
-This breakfast recipe comes from the Washington Red Raspberry Commission.
+This breakfast recipe for Raspberry Yogurt Muffins comes from the Washington Red Raspberry Commission.

-Adding raspberry yogurt gives double the raspberry flavor and a wonderful texture to these easy muffins.
+Adding raspberry yogurt gives double the raspberry flavor and a wonderful texture to these easy to make Raspberry Yogurt Muffins.
 No need to thaw the raspberries – just toss them in right from the freezer.
 If you prefer giant muffins, use the jumbo muffin cups and make half a dozen.
 And, if you wish, you can glaze the muffins with confectioners’ sugar mixed with a little lemon juice.

 This Mama’s tips

 - Substitute whole wheat flour for half the all purpose flour to add more fiber and whole wheat goodness.

 - Add a tablespoon or two of ground flax seed for added omega-3s.

 - Substitute stevia or monk fruit for the sugar to reduce calories.